-Couple of weeks ago I installed some updates to my server.
-And when I restarted it, it didn’t came up.
-To make things worse, the IPMI console decided to go on strike so I couldn’t see what’s really going on.
-I presumed that the system isn’t responding because of some kernel panic.
-After a while, I gave up for that night in hope the in the morning the IPMI would be sorted out.
-To my surprise, the IPMI was still out of work, but the server was up again.
-Apparently, the system wasn’t stuck on kernel panic, but on fsck‘ing the harddisks.
-So in order to avoid such problems in the future I looked for a way to tell when the system is going to run fsck after the next reboot (I also had the IPMI fixed).
+A couple of weeks ago, I installed some updates to my server.
+When I restarted it, it didn’t come up.
+To make things worse, the IPMI console decided to go on strike, so I couldn’t see what was really going on.
+I presumed that the system wasn’t responding because of some kernel panic.
+After a while, I gave up for that night in the hope that by morning the IPMI would be sorted out.
+To my surprise, the IPMI was still out of order, but the server was up again.
+Apparently, the system wasn’t stuck on a kernel panic, but on fsck‘ing the hard disks.
+So, in order to avoid such problems in the future, I looked for a way to tell when the system is going to run fsck after the next reboot (I also got the IPMI fixed).

 $ sudo tune2fs -l /dev/sda6